open/close all folders

 - Disney has also inverted this trope, however.
 In Peter Pan, the Darling kids are practically the only characters with British accents.
 The same is true with Alice in Alice in Wonderland, though to a lesser extent.
 Some Wonderland characters sound English, but the most prominent ones sound American.
 (Incidentally, Alice and Wendy were voiced by the same British child actress, Kathryn Beaumont.)

-- In The Aristocats, Duchess sounds Eastern European (voice actress Eva Gabor was Hungarian), while the kittens sound American, despite being natives of Paris, France.
+- In The Aristocats, Duchess sounds Eastern European (voice actress Eva Gabor was Hungarian), while the kittens Toulouse and Berlioz sound American and Marie with has a mid-atlanic/British accent, despite being natives of Paris, France.

 - Simba in The Lion King, in sharp contrast to his parents (although Mufasa has more of a "Mid-Atlantic" accent than a non-American one, and Sarabi's accent wobbles between American and Madge Sinclair's native Jamaican).
-Uncle Scar, however, sounds British.
+Scar, his uncle, however, sounds British.

 Film (Live Action)